GlassBricks/typed-factorio/README.md

 # Typed Factorio

-Complete and featureful typescript definitions for the Factorio modding lua api.
-This is intended to be used with [TypescriptToLua](https://typescripttolua.github.io/).
+Complete and featureful typescript definitions for the Factorio modding lua API, for use with [TypescriptToLua](https://typescripttolua.github.io/).

-This project aims to provide type definitions for the Factorio lua API that are as complete as possible.
+This project aims to provide type definitions are as complete as possible.
 The generator uses both the Factorio api docs JSON and manually defined additions.

 ## Installation